 Many have experienced great results with this method.
 Give it a shot today to find out if it works for you.

-We recommend this timer block available at these Staples stores.
+We recommend this timer block available at all Staples stores.
 It comes with pre-set increments of time that are ready to set which makes it easy to just get started.
 Leave it on your desk as a reminder to use the Pomodoro technique.
 There are also apps to install on your PC or Mac for this purpose.
 The Pomodor app is free.

 Plan your day ahead of time by deciding on a start and end time.
 Then fill in your schedule with Pomodoros.
 Remember each block of work time should be between 15 and 40 minutes, the ideal time for concentrating.
 Play around with the times to find your sweet spot.
 Many people find it also helps to decide what task you will be working on for each pomodoro — this can help you make the most of your time by pre-determining priorities and tackling them in order one by one.